11301858/XAISuite/docs/index.rst

 This will automatically install the latest version and is the reccomended way to download the library.
 The version on Github may not be stable.
-If yu already have XAISuite and want to upgrade it, do:
+If you already have XAISuite and want to upgrade it, do:

 ``pip install XAISuite --upgrade`` Follow the instructions in individual folder READMEs for further installation instructions.
 For example, to